 The usual dose of MDMA is between 50 and 150 mg.
 Most people take a dose of 100 mg.

-The dose of MDMA can vary depending on factors such as your size, how much food you’ve eaten prior to the experience, and your experience using MDMA or other stimulants.
-Ecstacy is very unreliable as well — some tablets are substantially stronger than others, so even if you’ve used two or three tablets in the past, it’s not wise to assume a new tablet is going to have the same dose.
+The dose of MDMA can vary depending on factors such as your size, how much food you’ve eaten prior to the session, and your experience using MDMA or other stimulants.
+Ecstasy is very unreliable as well — some tablets are substantially stronger than others, so even if you’ve used two or three tablets in the past, it’s not wise to assume a new tablet is going to have the same dose.

 One of the easiest ways to overdose on MDMA is to take too much because you waited an hour, decided it wasn’t strong enough, and took another.
 Eventually, both tablets will take effect, and it may be strong enough to result in an overdose.

 It’s wise to start with a lower dose for your first session (less than 100 mg) and only take a higher dose if you’re familiar with how the tablet feels and how your body responds.

 Microdosing is a practice that involves taking a dose of a substance that’s too small to feel the effects.